nickmvincent/ugc-val-est/self_replication.md

 # A Story of Self-Replication
 ## This document documents my attempt to quickly replicate my experiments from scratch with a completly fresh database and sample, in light of potential dataset issues.

-Warning: this document is written in a very "note-self" manner, may includes grammatical errors and annoying mannerisms.
+Warning: this document is written in a very "note-to-self" manner, may includes grammatical errors and annoying mannerisms.

 Step 1: Download updated data files from pushshift.io (we used big query last time to download json) Why?
 Data up to Feb.
 2016 has been patched.
 Want to practice running through a full setup.